beancount/docs/docs/beancount_language_syntax.md

 You can use one or more “;” characters if you like.
 Prepend on all lines if you want to enter a larger comment text.
 If you prefer to have the comment text parsed in and rendered in your journals, see the Note directive elsewhere in this document.

 Any line that does not begin as a valid Beancount syntax directive (e.g. with a date) is silently ignored.
-This way you can insert markup to organize your file for various outline modes, such as [<span class="underline">org-mode</span>](http://orgmode.org/) in Emacs.
+This way you can insert markup to organize your file for various outline modes, such as [<u>org-mode</u>](http://orgmode.org/) in Emacs.
 For example, you could organize your input file by institution like this and fold & unfold each of the sections independently,:

     * Banking
     ** Bank of America